Read and write words with the double-letter combination –ll.

 Then they look to see who caught the small ball.

-The player with the small ball then becomes the person who will throw the balls.
+The player with the smallest ball gets to throw the balls next!

 We can all play ball.